• Skip to primary navigation

 EFT International Free Tapping Manual

 When we allow ourselves to have what we are having (e.g. the stress of negative thoughts, "bad" feelings, memories or symptoms we've been avoiding or pushing away), we can feel better, often in a matter of minutes.
+Research shows that tapping (and tuning-in to the issue at hand), slows the release of adrenaline and cortisol, and can return us to calmer state of being.
 In other words, tapping is a somatic (body-centered) and systematic approach we can use to experience the benefits of being present – to ourselves.

 Everyone has had negative or painful experiences, and each of us deals with these in our own ways: Some of us self-medicate (with food, alcohol, drugs or shopping, for example) others externalize (scream, abuse, blame, etc.) and still many more internalize the pain in the form of self-blame, anxiety, physical symptoms or negative thinking.
 Sometimes it's a combination of all of these.
 In essence, we humans can get in the habit of pushing away or trying to bury difficult thoughts and emotions.